Gangster film: Russian cinema

 Soviet propaganda has always said that organized crime exists only in the West.
-However, with the dissolution of the Soviet Union, people of Russia had to face the fact of what they used to previously read only in newspapers.
-Gang wars accompanied the formation of capitalism in Russia.
-This decade in Russia received the name of "Dashing 90s" (Лихие 90-е, translit.
+With the dissolution of the Soviet Union, people of Russia had to face the fact of what they used to previously read only in newspapers.
+Gang wars accompanied the formation of a free market in Russia.
+This decade in Russia received the name of the "Dashing 90s" (Лихие 90-е, translit.
 Lihie devyanostye).

-In 1997 director Aleksei Balabanov released Brother which acquired cult status and started to return interest of local people to Russian cinema, which had been in crisis since the early 1990s.
-Later came the sequel Brother 2 (2000), which was even more successful.
-Actor Sergei Bodrov Jr., who played a major role in both of those films, in 2001 released Sisters, which was his directorial debut.
+In 1997, director Aleksei Balabanov released Brother which acquired cult status, and started to return interest of local people to Russian cinema, which had been in crisis since the early 1990s.
+In 2000 came the sequel Brother 2, which was even more successful.
+In 2001, actor Sergei Bodrov Jr., who played a major role in both of those films, released Sisters, which was his directorial debut.
 Other notable films of those years were Antikiller (2002) by Yegor Konchalovsky and Tycoon (2002) by Pavel Lungin.